shaoxc/qepy/README.md

  - **QE**

-	All static libraries must be compiled with the `-fPIC` compuiler option, so you need add `-fPIC` for all configuration. e.g.
+	All static libraries must be compiled with the `-fPIC` compuiler option.
+Add `-fPIC` to the configuration options.
+E.g.,

      ```shell
 	 ./configure F77=ifort F90=ifort CC=icc \